DeadManLogan/Drei-Documentation/Shaders/MeshReflectorMaterial.md

 ______________________________________________________________________________________________________________

 ## Properties
+* **dispose**

+    is a method that is used to dispose of the resources associated with the material.

+    In a 3D graphics application, materials can consume significant amounts of memory and computational resources, especially when they involve reflections and other complex effects.
+The "dispose" property provides a way to clean up these resources when they are no longer needed.

+    When you call the "dispose" method on a MeshReflectorMaterial, it will release any memory and other resources that are associated with the material, freeing up resources for other parts of the application to use.
+This is particularly important when working with complex 3D scenes that may contain many materials, objects, and other resources.

+    In general, you should call the "dispose" method on a MeshReflectorMaterial when you are finished using it, or when you want to replace it with another material.
+This will help to ensure that the resources associated with the material are cleaned up in a timely and efficient manner, and will prevent potential performance issues in your 3D application.

 * **normalScale**

     is used to specify how to scale the normals of a reflected object in a WebXR application.